ASCOMInitiative/ASCOM.Alpaca.Simulators/ASCOM.Alpaca.Simulators/README.md

 Currently the project exposes one of each ASCOM Device type.
 Device settings are provided by the Alpaca Settings endpoint for the device and are accessible from the menu.

-The current beta uses the default development port of 5000.
-As development continues this will be changed to the final correct port.
+The current beta uses the default development port of 32323.
+As development continues this may be changed.

 Discovery uses the ASCOM Standard library and the standard discovery port of 32227.
 By default discovery is turned on.